reza-sohrabi-ucr/Pytorch-Start/README.md

 - Creating Models
 - Using optimizers
 - Datasets and dataloaders
-- Creating Linear, Convolution, RNN models
+- Creating Linear, Convolutional, RNN models
 - Using embedding